[As Amended March 24, 2018]

 Section 6: Absentee Voting

 The Local shall offer absentee voting for all proposals excepting those regarding the removal of a member from the Local (see Article III, Section 2), for which votes must be conducted in person and via the proxy process.
 For any proposal, there must be at least one in person forum at a Local meeting for oral discussion and debate of the issue.
 Prior to the day of the in-person forum, there must also be an online discussion period of at least three days.
-Absentee voting shall open after the in-person forum and last at last three days, during which time online discussion shall be ongoing.
+Absentee voting shall open after the in-person forum and last at least three days, during which time online discussion shall be ongoing.

 Eligibility: In order to be eligible for absentee voting, members must have joined DSA more than 30 days prior to the in-person forum or have attended the relevant in-person forum in person or via proxy.
 This restriction does not apply to voting in person or by proxy.